Golden State Foods: 2012-present

+In 2025, GSF sold 90% of its Egypt operations to a subsidiary of Kerry Group.

 Operations

 GSF has five core sectors of business: protein products, like hamburgers; liquid products, like salad dressings; dairy, like ice cream; fresh produce; and logistics.
 As a supplier of McDonald's, GSF helped create the recipe for Big Mac sauce, among others.
 The company exports products to more than 50 countries.
 The company also owns locations in China.